Danil1310/equation_maths_helper/README.md

 The `linear_one_variable` method allows you to solve linear equations with a single variable.

 The method accepts the coefficients `a` and `b` from the formula `ax + b = 0`.
 It also has an additional `solution` parameter, which is responsible for outputting a step-by-step solution to the console.
 By default it is set to `False`.
 The method returns `False` if it fails (there are no roots), the root of the equation, or `True` if the root is any number.

-Example of using the method:
+An example of using the method:

     from equation_maths_helper import linear_one_variable
     equation_answer = linear_one_variable(a=1, b=1, solution=True)